How to Install Void Linux

 GDM Login Screen

-From this point, you can install what you want and configure your Void Linux system as you wish.
+From this point, you can install what you want and configure your Void Linux system to suit your tastes and preferences best.

 Void Linux GNOME Desktop - Successfully Installed